soffan20/sirix/README.md

     compareAsPrefix: No exceptions exist.

-    stringDecimal: Yes, there are two exceptions.
+    stringToNumber: Yes, there are two exceptions.

     getType: No exceptions exist.